MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/medicine.md

 Burdock (Arctium lappa) boasts a diverse profile of constituents renowned for their potential health benefits.
 Rich in inulin, it provides a substantial source of this prebiotic carbohydrate, approximately containing 45% inulin by weight, supporting gut health by nurturing beneficial gut bacteria and aiding in digestion.

-The following illustration shows the most important constituents of burdock for medicinal purposes.
+The following illustration shows the most important active constituents of burdock for medicinal purposes.